-The path to meth addiction for many users begins with the first dose.
+The path to this adiction for many users begins with the first dose.
 Not unlike other chemical substances, the first time someone tries meth it registers a hard coded memory of the euphoric experience that the individual will seek to duplicate.
 This memory can be so powerful for the meth user, that it can cause an intense desire to repeat it and drive the pattern of use that lead to addiction.

 Commitment to Meth

 People with meth addiction lose sight quickly of everything else in their lives.
 Their commitment to family, friends, careers children and even to themselves decline rapidly.
 The use of this drug despite the innumerable negative consequences testify to the pervasive nature of this drug.
 Because of the concentration and habitual use that meth demands, the onset of addiction is fast.
 For most people with loved ones who are addicted to meth, the signs are evident and sometimes frightening.
 They may include:

 - Body odors heightened by chemical emissions from the addict's skin.

 - Serious erosion of teeth and gums.
 This is one of the most visible signs of a meth addiction that is referred to as "Meth Mouth" typically caused by the toxic nature of the drug and the restriction of blood supply to the oral cavities.

 - An emaciated appearance due to loss of interest in food and severe weight loss.